danieljprice/splash/docs/settings.rst

 Adding 3D perspective
 ~~~~~~~~~~~~~~~~~~~~~~

-3D perspective can be turned on via the “3D perspective on/off” option
+3D perspective can be turned on via the ``3D perspective on/off`` option
 in the :ref:`sec:menu-x`.
 Prompts for setting the perspective position then appear
-after the usual prompts for y and x axes, rendering and vector plots,
+after the usual prompts for y and x axes, :ref:`sec:renderplot` and :ref:`sec:vectorplots`,
 i.e., something like the following:

 ::